Advanced Life Support (ALS) - Resuscitation Council (UK) Accredited

 The ALS provider course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties, or to teach them on a regular basis.
 Appropriate participants include doctors, paramedics and nurses working in acute care areas (e.g. ED, CCU, ICU, HDU, operating theatres, acute medical admissions units) or on resuscitation /medical emergency/ICU outreach teams.
 All applicants must hold a professional healthcare qualification or be in training for a professional healthcare qualification.
 Medical students, nurses and other healthcare providers not covered in the groups above should be encouraged to complete the Immediate Life Support (ILS) course.
 Those with a particular interest in resuscitation should then consider attending an ALS provider course, where appropriate.
 Medical students in their final year of training can be accepted as candidates on an ALS course if this is an established local arrangement.

-Duration:This is a 2-day face-to-face course.
+Duration:This is a 2-day face-to-face course, delivered over a weekend.

 The ALS course teaches the knowledge and skills required to: